MeJI3a/HR-Analytics-Employee-Attrition-Analysis-and-Prediction-Advance-project/README.md

    - **`SQL_and_Statistical_Analysis_Report`**: Documentation of SQL queries and statistical analysis, including hypothesis testing and regression results.
    - **`Employee_Attrition_Analysis_and_Prediction`**: A comprehensive project report summarizing all findings.

+5. **ipynb files**
+   - **`CleanedData.ipynb`**: Prepared a cleaned dataset for employee attrition analysis.
+   - **`DataAnalysis.ipynb`**: Document outlines the process of connecting to a PostgreSQL database, retrieving employee data, and performing detailed analysis to derive insights.
+   - **`Attrition Prediction Modeling.ipynb`**: Exploratory Data Analysis (EDA) uncovered patterns and correlations that informed the predictive modeling.

 ---

 ## **Key Highlights**